Grade Level: 5 (4-6)

 - Have younger students complete the Matching Air Pollutants Worksheet as an alternate activity and assessment.

 Kids Home Tour to Learn about Chemicals around the House.
 Updated April 10, 2003.
 U.S. Environmental Protection Agency.
 Accessed July 26, 2004.
-(Source of House Hunt Worksheet image) http://www.epa.gov/kidshometour/
+(Source of House Hunt Worksheet image) Formerly found at: http://www.epa.gov/kidshometour/

 ContributorsAmy Kolenbrander; Janet Yowell; Natalie Mach; Malinda Schaefer Zarske; Denise Carlson